karthiTox/deepnet.js/readme.md

 __dn.backpass()__

-dn.backpass() will Compute the gradient (derivatives) of the current vertex's tensor (tensor_) and adds the results with grad (grad is initialized with value (0)).
+dn.backpass() will Compute the gradients (derivatives) of the current vertex's tensor (tensor_) and adds the computed gradients with the grad (grad_ is initialized with value (0)).

-<<<<<<< HEAD
 grad must be zero before calling dn.backpass().
-The graph which is constructed while the forword operation and then it is differentiated using chain rule.
+The graph which is constructed while the forword operation is differentiated using chain rule.

 __dn.update_loss()__

-dn.update_loss() will update the vertex's tensor with grad (it simple subtracts vertex's tensor from vertex's grad). this should be called after backpass.
+dn.update_loss() will update the vertex's tensor with vertex's grad (it with simple subtracts the vertex's tensor from vertex's grad). this should be called after backpass.

 __dn.grad_zero()__

-dn.grad_zero() will Reset the grad (it simple set grad to zero). this should be called after update_loss.
+dn.grad_zero() will Reset the vertex's grad (it will simple set grad to zero). this should be called after update_loss.

 __dn.detach()__